15 Things You Never Knew Your Dishwasher Could Do

 De-germ your computer keyboard

 Our computer keyboards are downright filthy—no exceptions.
 Thankfully, many experts say tossing them in your dishwasher can remove all that grime in a jiffy.
 But you should proceed with caution; avoid using soap and hot water, never select the heated drying cycle, and don’t put anything else in the dishwasher.
 You should also allow your keyboard to air dry for up to three days once it has been through the wash.
 For a less risky cleaning, some manufacturers recommend gently wiping the surface with a damp cloth, instead.
-Lazy people will appreciate these fast and easy cleaning tips, too.

 Keep food warm